swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

           memory: "2Gi"
 ```

-### Prepare Kubeconfig secret
+#### Prepare Kubeconfig secret

-You will need to create another personal access token.
-This token will be used
+To enable the registration of the self-hosted runner, a Personal Access Token
-to authenticate you on the GitHub repository, allowing you to register the
+(PAT) must be generated to authenticate it with the GitHub repository.
-self-hosted runner.

 Follow the
 [_Managing Personal Access Token_ - GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)